se-tuebingen/shonan-203-website/schedule.markdown

 | 19:30-21:00 | reception           | free      | free      | banquet   | free      |
 | 21:00-      | free                | free      | free      | free      | free      |

+Planning precisely what happens in each of the technical sessions will be one of the first activities on Monday.